St Kilda, Victoria: Gentrification

-In 1987, the St Kilda railway line was closed, rationalised and re-opened to become part of route 96, one of the first light rail lines in Melbourne, terminating at Acland Street.

 St Kilda also experienced increased gentrification during the 1990s, particularly popular with yuppies due to its proximity to the CBD.
 The increased cost of rentals led many long-term residents to leave and removed much of the bohemian and artistic character of the area.

-In 1991, the site formerly occupied by the St Moritz ice rink was reopened as the St Moritz hotel, which became the Novotel Bayside in 1993, then Novotel St Kilda in 1999.
+In 1991, the St Moritz hotel opened in the site of the St Moritz ice rink, later the Novotel Bayside in 1993, then Novotel St Kilda in 1999, and itself demolished in 2020.

+On 11 September 2003, the St Kilda icon, the 99-year-old pier kiosk, burned down in an arson attack.
+In a swift and overwhelming response to the loss, the government committed to its original plans using what remained of the original materials.

 In mid-1998, Becton, new owners of the Esplanade Hotel announced its plan to build a 125-metre, 38-storey tower behind the historic hotel.
-The plans were later scaled down due to resident concerns.

-On 11 September 2003, the St Kilda icon, the 99-year-old pier kiosk burned down in an arson attack.
-In a swift and overwhelming response to the loss, the government committed to its original plans using what remained of the original materials.

-In 2004, Baymour Court, significant 1920s Spanish Mission flats and hotel stables were demolished despite the campaigning of the National Trust of Victoria and The Esplanade Alliance as part of the commencement of hi-rise Esplanade apartment building.
+The plans were later scaled down due to a strong community campaign, but in 2004, Baymour Court, a significant 1920s Spanish Mission flats behind were demolished despite the campaigning of the National Trust of Victoria and The Esplanade Alliance, as part of the hi-rise Esplanade apartment building.

 For the 2006 Commonwealth Games, St Kilda hosted an interpretive public artwork called the Lady of St Kilda, a mock timber sculpture of the shipwreck.
 The installation was visited by locals and tourists and it was left erected for many months afterward.
 However, the sculpture was subject to vandals disassembling parts of it as well as concern for children's safety on the high unprotected bow of the "ship" so the local council removed it in November 2006.

 The area adjacent to the Palais Theatre known as the Triangle Site, including the Palace music venue, is the subject of a major re-development, first proposed in 2005.
 The proposals stipulated the restoration of the Palais Theatre, but controversially many advocated the demolition of the Palace, one of the area's main live music venues.
 To save the Palace, a legal battle ensued.
 Ironically, the Palace burned down spectacularly during an arson attack, and fears were held for the Palais.
 The winning development in 2007 plans a series of lanes, promenades and walkways rambling through eating and drinking spaces, art installations, entertainment venues, retail outlets and open grassy spaces.
 Further controversy over the new development was caused when the tenants who vacated the Palais illegally removed its 80-year-old chandeliers.